Homes along a lake

 What might be attracting the iguanas to my property?

-Understanding why iguanas may be attracted to an area is the first step to prevention.
 Typically, iguanas will use an area for foraging or for nesting.
 To prevent iguanas from entering your property consider what might attract them.
 Never feed iguanas – either intentionally or unintentionally.
 Food left outdoors will attract iguanas and can create problems for both you and your neighbors by creating dense concentrations of iguanas.
 Pans of cut fruit and outside pet food will attract iguanas as well as other unwanted visitors like rats and raccoons.

 How can I prevent the iguanas from nesting?

-You can remove protective covers including dense thickets, brush or rock piles where iguanas congregate.
+You can remove protective covers including dense thickets, brush, or rock piles where iguanas congregate.
 Fill vacant iguana burrows with sand during the day when the animals are likely to be outside of the burrow.
 You do not want to fill these holes with any animals still inside.

 Contrarily, some property owners have constructed artificial nesting habitats to attract iguanas.
 The purpose of this approach is to control reproduction.
 Iguanas lay their eggs in sand or mulch.
-By adding mulch piles or sand piles near sea walls, you can encourage iguanas to focus nesting in these controlled structures.
+By adding mulch piles or sand piles near sea walls, you can encourage iguanas to focus nesting on these controlled structures.
 Once eggs are deposited, they can be easily removed then disposed of in a sealed plastic bag.

 What type of landscape material can I plant to deter the iguanas?

-Iguanas prefer to eat some very popular landscaping material such as Hibiscus, Orchids, Roses, Nasturtiums, Impatiens and Purple Heart Plant.
+Iguanas prefer to eat some very popular landscaping material such as: Hibiscus, Orchids, Roses, Nasturtiums, Impatiens and Purple Heart Plant.
 Iguanas prefer bright red, orange or yellow flowers and fruits and feed on tender leaves.
 Instead, plant species that are iguana-resistant, such as Milkweed, Pentas, and Citrus.
-Generally, plants with thick, tough or waxy leaves will discourage iguana consumption.
+Generally, plants with thick, tough, or waxy leaves will discourage iguana consumption.
 These types of leaves are less palatable and often difficult to digest.
 If the food source is removed, iguanas will be less likely to inhabit an area.

 What types of exclusion techniques can I use?